 Compelled to help her community feel connected and hopeful, leaving no one behind, Cynthia focussed not on the mastery of the languages used for these important conversations, but on the “value-creating exchanges between individuals”.
 Expecting only her close friends would watch, Cynthia was surprised to see these videos watched thousands of times.

-Another Centre of Excellence student who understands the value of language learning to create a human connection is Claire Maurice.
-The 47-year-old speaks Spanish, Finnish, and English and is currently learning to speak Korean “so I can order a coffee when I go visit my daughter” who will be moving there in 2022 after completing her studies at university.
+Another Centre of Excellence student who understands the value of learning how to speak different languages to create a human connection is Claire Maurice.
+The 47-year-old speaks Spanish, Finnish, and English and is currently learning to speak Korean “so I can order a coffee when I go visit my daughter” who will be moving there in 2022 after completing her studies at university..

 Currently residing in Bridgnorth, Claire has worked as an Early Years Teacher in Switzerland, Finland, Spain and Cyprus.
 Next on the list is Costa Rica, where Claire plans to volunteer with the turtle rescue missions on the island’s coastal regions.
-In order to best immerse herself in an experience, Claire says she thinks it’s important to have some of the language of the country in which you live.
-For that reason, she will be furthering her Spanish studies while learning Korean, both with Centre of Excellence.
+To best immerse herself in an experience, Claire says she thinks it’s important to have some of the language of the country in which you live.
+For that reason, she will be furthering her Spanish studies while learning Korean, both with Centre of Excellence..

-So, how easy is it to pick up another language?
+So, how easy is it, learning to speak many languages?
 Claire says, “The more languages you learn, the easier it is to learn more, even if the languages are not related.”
 Admittedly, she has an appetite for learning and has also studied the Vikings and Conservation with CoE.
-But the language skills, in particular, Claire says, “have opened up so many opportunities for me and my family.”
+But the language skills, in particular, Claire says, “have opened up so many opportunities for me and my family.”.

-Languages didn’t disappoint him.
+Learning how to speak different languages didn’t disappoint him.
 Jonathan said, “On a personal level, it has really enriched my life through the ability to communicate, travel with confidence, explore the cultures of other countries, and I have also made some very good friends.
-Learning multiple languages has allowed me to see the world from different perspectives.”
+Learning multiple languages has allowed me to see the world from different perspectives.”.

 To learn a language you must flex your memorisation muscles, hone your creativity in communication, and push your willingness to try things out and feel your way around rules.